-Zaslon maybe Russia’s most secretive unit, but there are enough pieces of information floating online to make at least a silhouette.
+Zaslon may be Russia’s most secretive unit, but there are enough pieces of information floating online to make at least a silhouette.
 Maybe, even more so than their Western counterparts.
 Open Source reporting and online sleuths identified, successfully, Zaslon training video’s and equipment.
 To the point that it is now possible to ID a secretive Zaslon operator just by the vest, he is wearing!
 Even if Russian officials keep denying the unit’s existence, social media and the prevalence of smartphones continues to shed light on Zaslon.
 Sometimes, it is those same officials that do the identifying and when it is out it is out.
-Zaslon’s needs that smoke “screen” to operate in these hostile environments and when that smoke clears to soon missions fail and painful lessons are learned.
+Zaslon’s needs that smoke “screen” to operate in these hostile environments and when that smokescreen clears too soon, missions fail and painful lessons are learned.

-Special thanks to Benjamin Schiff and please check ou the accompanying video on the Oxide Channel
+Special thanks to Benjamin Schiff and please check out the accompanying video on the Oxide Channel

 This article was first published in February 2021